Helping Someone Else

 - Stay friends.
 Don’t pull away from the friendship because it’s too hard for you to handle: That will make the person feel like there is something wrong with them.
 You can always help them find other support people—don’t try to do it alone.

 - Respect their privacy.
 Don’t tell anyone who doesn’t have to know.
 Don’t gossip about it with mutual friends.

 - Listen.
 Try to be supportive without giving advice.
 You really can’t know what is best for someone else.
 A survivor’s power over body and feelings has been temporarily taken away; the person needs support to take that power back, beginning with making his or her own decisions.

 - Help yourself.
-When someone you care about is experiences sexual or interpersonal misconduct, it affects you in a very deep way.
+When someone you care about experiences sexual or interpersonal misconduct, it can affect you in a very deep way.
 You have your own needs and feelings, which are probably somewhat different than your friend’s.
 Find someone you can go to without violating your friend’s confidence.